raylib-extras/extras-c/README.md

 # Components
 raylib-extras is broken up into modular components.
 Most components are designed to be used standalone.

+## ray_collision_2d.h
+A single file header with utillities to help detect collisions between 2d rays and various shapes.

 ## path_utils
 Utilities to help manage paths with raylib and other games.